Skip to Main Content

 How to refinance into a 15-year loan

-4. Shop multiple lenders: Getting quotes from at least three mortgage lenders can save you thousands.
-Bankrate’s refinance rate table allows you to comparison-shop loans, to help you find the best fit for your financial needs.
+Getting quotes from at least three mortgage lenders can save you thousands.
+Bankrate’s refinance rate table allows you to comparison-shop loans to help you find the best fit.

-7. Come to closing with cash if needed: The closing disclosure, as well as the loan estimate, will list how the extra expense in closing costs to finalize the loan.
+The closing disclosure, as well as the loan estimate, will list how much closing costs will run you.
 You may need to pay 3 to 5 percent of your total loan at closing.

 Why compare 15-year refinance rates today